oracle-livelabs/database-maa/zdm-physical-offline/prepare-source-db/prepare-source-db.md

 * All previous labs have been successfully completed.

-## Task 1 : Prepare source database
+## Task 1 : Prepare Source Database

 **1. Login to source database server.**